 mu-plugin is the

 WordPress-side glue for the FrankenPress stack.
-Four components, all
+Four request-path

-platform-housekeeping — anything else (URL fixers, object cache, metrics,
+housekeeping — anything else (URL fixers, object cache, metrics, WC

 | Component | What it does |